noporpoise/BitArray/README.md

 Useful functions
 ----------------

+The file `bit_macros.h` contains many useful macros for bit arrays.
+Simple bit array functions can be implemented with this file alone.

 Generalised 'binary to string' function.
 Adds bits to the string in order of lsb to msb e.g. 0b11010 (26 in decimal) would come out as "01011"